-Evidence-Based Medicine Journal Club (monthly)
+Evidence-Based Medicine Journal Club (twice a month)

 Our journal club series is designed to accomplish two goals: development of residents’ essential skills for the critical appraisal of medical literature, and participation in reviews of important articles in internal medicine.
 They not only learn the techniques for the practical application of evidence from medical literature, but also develop an in-depth understanding of major studies that have become part of the "language" of evidence-based patient care.

 Joint Internal Medicine (IM) and Emergency Medicine (EM) Conference (monthly)

 This joint conference focuses on topics of interest in IM and EM.
 The goal of the conference is to improve team communication and facilitate understanding of the different directions each discipline may take in the assessment and management of various patient presentations.

 Residents and attendings on the three teaching services meet with radiology residents to review interesting radiographical studies and discuss their clinical impact.

 Wednesday mornings include 3.5 hours of protected time dedicated to a rotating 3-year curriculum of ambulatory learning topics and workshop-style small group sessions during the Y-block rotation in the outpatient practice setting.
 Attending physicians cover IMFA office appointments while residents spend time in a variety of didactic sessions during this dedicated outpatient experience.

 Simulation and Point of Care Ultrasound Sessions